How will I get to your facility?

 May I share a meal with a loved one at a facility?

-We encourage you to spend as much time with your loved one as possible– if you wish to share a meal with them please contact the main office before 10am that day.
+We encourage you to spend as much time with your loved one as possible.
+If you wish to share a meal with them please contact the main office before 10 AM that day to purchase a meal so that a meal can be prepared for you.
+If you would like, you can also bring in a meal to share.

 If my loved one is staying short term, what do we need to bring?